-Papillomata refers to small, gray, irregular bumps that looks like warts.
+Papillomas refer to small, gray, irregular bumps that looks like warts.
 They are most commonly seen on a horse's nostrils and muzzle or on thinly-haired areas of its body (such as the eyelids, or front legs).
 This form of "acne" results from a viral infection with the equine herpes virus with an incubation of up to 60 days.
-And this contagious rash seems to resolve itself in four to eight weeks, often disappearing spontaneously and without treatment.
+These warts are contagious to other young horses but will resolve on their own in two to three months without treatment.

-Similar to the warts humans contract, horse papillomata are caused by the equine papillomavirus.
+Similar to the warts humans contract, horse papillomas are caused by the equine papillomavirus, a herpes virus.
 But this type of wart is not zoonotic (a disease that exists in animals but can be transferred to people), so you don't have to worry about contracting the virus from your horse.
 And certainly, you cannot make your horse sick either.
 Equine warts can, however, be transferred from horse to horse and a young mare can transfer them to her foal as it nurses.
 Young horses can also catch the virus from buckets, fences, or any other place a curious young horse may stick its nose into or brush up against.
-Papillomata mostly affect horses less than 18 months old and it is very rare—yet, not impossible—for an older horse to get them.
+Papillomas mostly affect horses less than 18 months old and it is very rare—yet, not impossible—for an older horse to get them.

 Since warts are common, most seasoned horse owners can diagnose them themselves without the help of a veterinarian.
-But for questionable lesions, a veterinarian can take a biopsy to make sure the bumps aren't sarcoids (skin tumors) or another type of infection.
+But for questionable lesions, a veterinarian can take a biopsy to make sure the bumps aren't sarcoids (a type of skin tumor) or another type of infection or tumor.

-Despite best efforts, some wart-infected areas become inflamed.
-Treat these spots with over-the-counter antiseptics or a topical moisturizing lotion for cracked skin, and keep the section clean.
+If a wart-infected area become inflamed and sore, you may consider treating these spots with over-the-counter antiseptics or a topical moisturizing lotion for cracked skin, and keep the section clean.
 A lotion like a diaper rash ointment may help—and is totally harmless—should your horse become uncomfortable.
-Otherwise, it’s fine to simply let the papillomata run its course.
+Otherwise, it’s fine to simply let the papillomas run its course.
 If you are concerned that your horse is uncomfortable or that an affected area might be infected, call your veterinarian for advice.

 Other than basic stable hygiene, there's little that can be done to prevent horses from contracting warts.
 However, if one horse gets them, you can keep it quarantined and use separate buckets, feed bins, and other equipment to prevent the virus from spreading.
 Sometimes the virus may be present before you see the signs, however, so this precaution may not be entirely effective.

 After an outbreak, barns, feeding troughs, buckets, and tack should all be disinfected to kill lingering organisms.
-A diluted bleach solution can be used on feeding equipment and stall walls and tack can be scrubbed with soap and water and then placed in a bleach solution, as well.
+A diluted bleach solution can be used on feeding equipment and stall walls and tack can be scrubbed with soap and water.

 And don't worry about older horses, as they rarely get warts and can only contract them once in their lifetime.
 Still, be aware that lumps and bumps in older horses can be signs of other problems.